icostin/hazna/README.md

 =====

-This project aims to design and implement a virtual execution environment that allows fairly fast execution as interpreted code or even just-in-time compiled native code.
+This project aims to design and implement a virtual execution environment that allows fairly fast execution as interpreted code and it makes it easy to generate just-in-time compiled native code.

 The environment is a fusion of concepts from register-based virtual machines and operating system services.

 The whole library depends on a single freestanding library - c41.
 This makes it very easy to use the project under any platform as user/kernel module.

 World
 -----